Aetherinox/csf-firewall/docs/docs/install/download.md

 <br />

-Unzip / decompress the downloaded file to your server.
-We have provided instructions for extracting both the newer `.zip` format, and the older tar `.tgz` format:
+Decompress / unzip the downloaded file to your server.
+We have provided instructions for extracting both the `.tgz` and `.zip`

-=== ":aetherx-axs-file-zip: .zip"

-    ```bash
-    unzip csf.zip -d /root/csf
-    ```

 === ":aetherx-axs-file-zipper: .tgz"